On the security relevance of weights in deep learning: Empirical Evaluation

 \textbf{Presentation of results.} We are interested in how our attacks affect the probability to get a well performing network after training.
-Towards this end, we mainly consider two quantities: The best accuracy that is reached during training and the epoch in which it has been reached.
-Due to the random initialization and the way in which neural networks work, there is not a single best accuracy and a particular best epoch for a given task, but a distribution over accuracies and epochs.
-We approximate these distributions by evaluating a sample of 50 networks with different seeds for the random initializer\footnote{We keep the same 50 seeds fixed over all experiments for comparability.
-However, due to effects from parallelization on GPUs, e.g.\ the accuracy might differ by up to 2\% for seemingly identical setups.}.
-We then plot the smoothed probability density function over the best test accuracies during training and the epochs at which this accuracy was observed.
+Towards this end, we mainly consider two quantities: the best accuracy that is reached during training and the epoch in which it has been reached.
+Due to the random initialization and the way in which neural networks work and are trained, there is not a single best accuracy and a particular best epoch for a given task, but a distribution over accuracies and epochs over different seeds for the same architecture.
+We approximate these distributions by evaluating a sample of 50 networks with different seeds for the random initializer\footnote{We keep the same 50 seeds in all experiments for comparability.
+However, due to effects from parallelization on GPUs, the accuracy might differ by up to 2\% for seemingly identical setups.}.
+We plot the smoothed probability density function over the best test accuracies during training and the epochs at which this accuracy was observed.
 While we use Gaussian kernel density estimation for the former, the latter is depicted using histograms.
-Both distributions are compared to a baseline, which is derived from a sample of 50 networks with the same random seeds, trained without any tampering.
+Both distributions are compared to a baseline derived from a sample of 50 networks with the same 50 random seeds, trained without adversary.